China lands on Mars in latest advance for its space program

 A rover and a tiny helicopter from the American landing in February are currently exploring Mars.
 NASA expects the rover to collect its first sample in July for return to Earth in a decade.

-China has landed on the moon before but landing on Mars is a much more difficult undertaking because it has an extremely thin atmosphere.

-Spacecraft must use heat shields for protection from the searing heat of reentry and both retro-rockets and parachutes to slow enough to prevent a crash landing.
+China has landed on the moon before but landing on Mars is a much more difficult undertaking.
+Spacecraft must use shields for protection from the searing heat of reentry and both retro-rockets and parachutes to slow enough to prevent a crash landing.
 The parachutes and rockets must be deployed at precise times to land at the designated spot.

-Only mini-retro rockets are required for a moon landing, and parachutes alone are sufficient for returning to Earth, which has a much bigger atmosphere.
+Only mini-retro rockets are required for a moon landing, and parachutes alone are sufficient for returning to Earth.

+Xinhua said the entry capsule entered the Mars atmosphere at an altitude of 125 kilometers (80 miles), initiating what it called “the riskiest phase of the whole mission.”

+A 200 square meter (2,150 square foot) parachute was deployed and later jettisoned, and then a retro-rocket was fired to slow the speed of the craft to almost zero, Xinhua said.
+The craft hovered about 100 meters (330 feet) above the surface to identify obstacles before touching down on four buffer legs.

+“Each step had only one chance, and the actions were closely linked.
+If there had been any flaw, the landing would have failed,” said Geng Yan, an official at the China National Space Administration, according to Xinhua.

 Touchdown was at 7:18 a.m.
 Beijing time (23:18 GMT; 7:18 p.m.
 EDT), according to the State Administration of Science.
 Technology and Industry for National Defense.

-The distance between Earth and Mars caused a delay for mission control in Beijing to confirm successful deployment of a conical heat shield, rockets and a giant parachute to control the craft’s descent.
+The distance between Earth and Mars caused a delay for mission control in Beijing to confirm its success.

+Chinese President Xi Jinping, in a congratulatory letter to the mission team, called the landing “an important step in our country’s interplanetary exploration journey, realizing the leap from Earth-moon to the planetary system and leaving the mark of the Chinese on Mars for the first time. ...
+The motherland and people will always remember your outstanding feats!”

 NASA Associate Administrator Thomas Zurbuchen tweeted his congratulations, saying, “Together with the global science community, I look forward to the important contributions this mission will make to humanity’s understanding of the Red Planet.”

-China’s Mars landing was the top trending topic on Weibo, a leading social media platform, as people expressed both excitement and pride at the achievement.
+China’s Mars landing was the top trending topic on Weibo, a leading social media platform, as people expressed both excitement and pride.

+The Tianwen-1 spacecraft has been orbiting Mars since February, when it arrived after a 6 1/2-month journey from Earth.
+Xinhua described the mission as China’s first planetary exploration.

+The rover, named after the Chinese god of fire Zhurong, is expected to be deployed for 90 days to search for evidence of life.
+About the size of a small car, it has ground-penetrating radar, a laser, and sensors to gauge the atmosphere and magnetic sphere.